hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > The quadrille figures at his last grand ball,
 >
-> "Twas neither French nor English that I heard.
+> "It was neither French nor English that I heard.
 >
 > But jargon quite nonsensically absurd,
 >